 Use a hot glue gun to secure the paper towel tube to the base.
 Cut two holes near the top of the tube and use the screws to secure the main arm to the tube.
 You should now have a robotic arm that moves at the elbow.
 If you added a gripper, both halves should move freely at the wrist.

 You need two syringes connected with plastic or rubber tubing for each part of the robot that you want to move: a controller and a motion syringe.
 When you open or close the controller syringe, the motion syringe moves the robot.

 Remove all needle tips from syringes before you begin.
 The rubber tubing fits over the needle end of the syringe, and you do not want anything sharp there.
-Make sure your syringes and tubing are well-sealed to keep sufficient pressure for movement.
+Make sure the syringes and tubing are well-sealed to maintain sufficient pressure for movement.

 Connect the tubing to the ends of each syringe and fill them with water.
 To do this, you can remove the plungers from the syringes and hold a finger over one opening while you fill them.
 Then replace the plungers.

 To make the elbow movable, tape one end of the syringe to the main arm near the elbow and, with the syringe half open, tape the syringe's plunger to the forearm while the forearm is at a 45-degree angle at the elbow.
 When you press the controller syringe plunger, the elbow should open and when you pull the plunger, the elbow should close.

 To make the gripper move, tape the motion syringe to the finger and thumb of the claw while both the syringe and the claw are closed.
 When you press the controller syringe, the motion syringe should open, opening the claw.

 Once the robot is working, tape the tubing to the column and tape the control switches to the base.
 This will let you move the robot to another room without the tubing coming apart and spilling water all over the robot.